tenzir/tenzir/web/docs/develop-vast/guides/README.md

-# Understand VAST
+# Guides

-This section describes VAST from a systems engineering perspective.
-We cover the following topics:
+This section includes walkthrough instructions for frequent procedures.
+The following guides are available:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';